Champaign DUI Defense Lawyers

 Felony and Aggravated DUI

-When you are convicted of multiple DUI charges or face aggravated DUI charges, your DUI could be classified as a felony.
+When you are convicted of multiple DUI charges, or face aggravated DUI charges, your DUI could be classified as a felony.
 The penalties for felony charges are steeper than those for the typical misdemeanor DUI charges.
 A felony DUI can result in up to six years of prison time or a fine of up to $10,000, so hire a strong defense.

 Someone is considered to be charged with aggravated DUI in the state of Illinois when they have been charged with a felony DUI.
-This crime is committed when offenders do one of the following:

 • Receive a third DUI conviction